 All data used in this Solution is machine generated and fictitious.

-For setting up the End-to-End Solution, prior knowledge of technologies used in the Solution and familiarity with Amazon AWS Cloud is recommended.
+For setting up this AWS Marketplace Fusion Solution, prior knowledge of the technologies used in the Solution and familiarity with Amazon AWS Cloud is recommended.

 For most of the components, we used the region US West (Oregon), but you can change it as per your choice.